-Innate Biotherapeutics ’ platform is based on an engineered fungal carbohydrate that stimulates the innate immune system—the immune system’s first response against fungal infections.
-These carbohydrates are covalently linked to tumor-targeting monoclonal antibodies, which attract pre-existing antibodies, activate the complement system, and ultimately recruit innate immune cells, to kill the tumor cells.
-This innate immune response subsequently primes the natural adaptive immune response to convert the immunosuppressive tumor microenvironment to an immunostimulatory one and eliminate tumor growth and metastasis.
+Innate Bio’s platform is based on an engineered fungal carbohydrate that stimulates the innate immune system—our body’s first response against fungal infections.
+These carbohydrates are covalently linked to tumor-targeting monoclonal antibodies, which attract pre-existing antibodies, activate the complement system, and ultimately recruit innate immune cells to kill the tumor cells.
+This innate immune response primes the natural adaptive immune response to convert the immunosuppressive tumor microenvironment into an immunostimulatory one and to eliminate tumor growth and metastasis.
 Innate Bio’s pre-clinical pipeline has the following advantages:

-- Innate Biotherapeutics has a few lead programs that went through optimization and extensive pre-clinical testing including pilot toxicity in non-human primates
+- Lead programs that have gone through optimization and extensive pre-clinical testing, including pilot toxicity in non-human primates

-- Several compelling market opportunities in the cancer immunotherapy space targeting “cold” tumors, as monotherapy and in combination with approved checkpoint inhibitors
+- Several compelling market opportunities in the cancer immunotherapy space, including targeting “cold” tumors, both as monotherapy and in combination with checkpoint inhibitors

 While the field of immuno-oncology has historically focused on the adaptive immune system, Innate Biotherapeutics is executing a targeted approach that leverages the power of the body’s innate and adaptive immune systems to convert the immunosuppressive tumor microenvironment to an immunostimulatory one, in pursuit of a more effective treatments for cancer.

-Innate Biotherapeutics, LLC is exploring a limited number of strategic partnerships to more fully leverage its technology and programs.
-In particular, our mAbXcite technology offers compelling advantages for potential partners that have novel tumor targeting antibodies, regardless of the antibodies’ biological activity.
+Innate Biotherapeutics, LLC is exploring a number of strategic partnerships to further advance its technology and programs.

-- Ability to treat a wide range of solid and liquid tumors
+- An ability to treat a wide range of solid and liquid tumors

-- Have shown efficacy as monotherapy and in combination with checkpoint inhibitors
+- A therapy that has shown efficacy as both a monotherapy and in combination with checkpoint inhibitors

 - A simple targeted product that may not require chronic administration